JedLee6/Top150-LeetCode-Quick-Review-Notes/15_Backtracking/102_Backtracking_77._Combinations.md

 The key insight is that for each number from 1 to n, we have two choices: either include it in our combination or exclude it.
 And we need to form combinations of exactly k numbers.

-We can think of 2 ways to approach this, from worst to best:
+We can think of 2 ways to approach this:

-1. **Backtracking (Best and Standard):** This is the approach I described.
-It's the most efficient and standard way to solve this problem because it builds the combinations directly and avoids generating duplicates from the start.
+1. **Backtracking (Best and Standard):** This is the most efficient and standard way to solve this problem because it builds the combinations directly and avoids generating duplicates from the start.
 Given the constraints (`n <= 20`), the exponential nature of this solution is perfectly acceptable.
 2. **Iterative Approach:** We could also implement the backtracking logic iteratively using a stack to manage the state, which would avoid deep recursion.
 However, the recursive solution is often more intuitive and easier to write correctly, so we'll focus on that one first as it's the most common and clear solution.

 I believe we can solve this by starting with backtracking, which is a common approach for combination problems.